-Our service in this area include:
+Our services in this area include:

 The Family Violence Protection Act 2008 defines family violence as:

-The matter will then return to Court.
-On the first return the Respondent has a number of options.
-These options are as follows
+The matter will then return to court.
+On the first return, the Respondent has a number of options.
+These options are as follows:

-At the Directions Hearing the Respondent again has the option of offering an undertaking or consenting to an Intervention Order with a denial of the allegations.
+At the Directions Hearing, the Respondent again has the option of offering an undertaking or consenting to an Intervention Order with a denial of the allegations.
 If the Respondent continues to refuse to settle the matter, the Magistrate will adjourn the proceedings to a contested hearing.
 Again, the Interim Intervention Order will continue to be binding on the Respondent.

-The Respondent then enters the witness box and gives evidence and is also able to be cross examined by the affected family member’s Lawyer.
+The Respondent then enters the witness box and gives evidence and is also able to be cross examined by the affected family member’s lawyer.
 The Respondent can also call any witnesses.

 Intervention Orders are also available for people in a non-family relationship.
 We are also able to provide advice, assistance and representation regarding Intervention Orders for non-family members.